simeononsecurity/simeononsecurity.ch/content/articles/external-storage-options_-the-versatility-of-esata/index.en.md

 To further enhance security, eSATA supports hardware-based encryption, providing an extra layer of protection for sensitive data.
 This feature ensures that even if the external storage device is lost or stolen, the data remains encrypted and inaccessible to unauthorized individuals.

-In summary, when it comes to cybersecurity, eSATA offers a more secure option compared to FireWire.
+To sum up, when it comes to cybersecurity, eSATA offers a more secure option compared to FireWire.
 Its direct connection, minimal attack surface, and hardware-based encryption make it an ideal choice for professionals and individuals who prioritize data security.

 Choosing the Right eSATA Device
 -------------------------------